Talimeren Ao: Legacy

+Dr. Talimeren Ao’s life continues to inspire generations of Naga youth, not only for his footballing excellence but for his commitment to education and public service.
+His dual legacy as India’s first Olympic football captain and Nagaland’s first Director of Health Services remains unmatched.
+His story is often cited in schools and sports academies across the state as a model of discipline, humility, and excellence.

+In his honour, the Government of Nagaland instituted the Dr. T Ao Trophy, an annual inter-district football tournament aimed at promoting grassroots talent.
+The 2025 edition saw participation from all 17 districts, with matches broadcast live on SportsCast India.
+Districts like Meluri and Noklak fielded teams for the first time, reflecting the growing reach of football in remote areas.
+The tournament has become a cornerstone of youth engagement and sports development in the state.

+In 2023, the All India Football Federation (AIFF) renamed the Junior Girls National Football Championship as the "Dr. T Ao National Championship," further cementing his legacy in Indian football.
+Nagaland Chief Minister Neiphiu Rio remarked, “When he could do it four decades ago, today—with all the facilities and support—I believe our youth can do it too.
+We must carry forward his legacy.”

 In 2002, Mohun Bagan Athletic Club honoured him by creating the Mohun Bagan Ratna Award and giving him a life membership.
 In Assam, an outdoor stadium at Kaliabor and an indoor stadium at Cotton College have been named after him.
+In 2003, 'Dr. T. Ao NorthEast Football Trophy' was incepted in honour of him, to promote the development of football in the North-East.

 In 2009, Union Minister for Mines, Bijoy Krishna Handique, inaugurated the first Dr. Talimeren Ao Football Trophy at the DDSC Stadium in Dimapur, Nagaland, to encourage and challenge the North-East Youth to excel in both sports and academics.
 In 2012, Government of Nagaland instituted Dr. T. Ao Awards in memory of him, and Naga archer Chekrovolü Swüro became the first one to receive it.
 In January 2018, a year-long celebration of the 100th birth anniversary of Ao was inaugurated at the Raj Bhavan in Kohima by the Nagaland Governor Padmanabha Acharya.
 In his memory, "T. Ao Inter District Football Tournament" was unveiled in Nagaland, by the Nagaland Football Association (NFA).
 In 2018, laying of foundation ston of both the Dr. T. Ao Sports Academy and Dr. T. Ao Stadium began.

-In 2018, India Post issued a ₹5 commemorative postage stamp of Ao, the second Indian honoured with a postage stamp after Gostha Pal in 1998.
+In 2018, India Post issued a ₹5 commemorative postage stamp of Ao, the second Indian footballer honoured with a postage stamp after Gostha Pal in 1998.